Juno Awards of 2013

 The Juno Awards of 2013 honoured Canadian music industry achievements in the latter part of 2011 and in most of 2012.
 The awards were presented in Regina, Saskatchewan, Canada, during the weekend of 20–21 April 2013.
 The main ceremony was hosted by Michael Bublé at the Brandt Centre.
 The city of Moose Jaw also hosted some supporting events.

 Events

 The Juno Cup charity hockey game was held in Moose Jaw at Mosaic Place.

 Most awards were presented at a private gala on 20 April at the Credit Union Eventplex.

 Main ceremony performers

 The main awards ceremony was held at the Brandt Centre on 21 April and televised on CTV.
-The following artists were featured during the ceremony:
+The following artists performed the setlist below in order during the ceremony: